Chirag-ahir/SFC-Preparation/README.md

 Manual sharing lets record owners give read and edit permissions to users who might not have access to the record any other way.

 What is a public group?<br>
-A public group is a collection of individual users, other groups, individual roles or territories, and/or roles or territories with their subordinates that all have a function in common.
+A public group is a collection of individual users, other groups, individual roles or territories that all have a function in common.
+We can use public group in manual sharing, sharing rules, and in list views.

 What are permission sets groups?<br>
 With permission set groups, you can bundle permission sets together based on a job function.
 A permission set group includes all permissions in the permission sets.
 You can even include a permission set in more than one permission set group.